 The board of Aker ASA adopts annual plans for its work, emphasising goals, strategies and execution.
 The board approves the budgets of Aker ASA and holding companies following review by the audit committee.

-Aker also has board instructions in place that regulate areas of responsibility, tasks and the division of roles among the board, the Board Chairman, and the President and CEO.
-The board instructions also contain rules on board schedules, notification and chairing of board meetings, decision-making, the President and CEO’s duty to disclose information to the board, confidentiality, impartiality and other issues.
+Aker also has board instructions in place that regulate areas of responsibility, tasks and the division of roles among the board, the board chairman, and the President and CEO.

-Aker has an audit committee, which met nine times in 2015.
+Aker has an audit committee, which has met 7 times since the 2017 annual general meeting.
 The committee’s mandate regulates areas of responsibilities, tasks, relations with the external auditor and reporting to the board of directors.
-The composition of the committee is presented in the 2015 Annual Report.
+The composition of the committee is presented in the 2017 annual report.
 The board has considered whether Aker ASA should have a compensation committee, but has concluded that the company does not currently need one.

 Aker has implemented a system for reporting serious matters such as breaches of ethical guidelines and violations of the law (a whistleblowing channel).
 Aker’s website contains information on the reporting system, and contact details.